feathersui/feathersui-starling/documentation/help/markdown/text-area.md

 ### Events

 Text areas provide some useful events.
-One of the most common requirements is knowing, in real time, when the value of the `text` property has changed:
+One of the most common requirements is knowing, in real time, when the value of the [`text`](../api-reference/feathers/controls/TextArea.html#text) property has changed:

 ``` code
 textArea.addEventListener( Event.CHANGE, textArea_changeHandler );
 ```

+We can listen for [`Event.CHANGE`](../api-reference/feathers/controls/TextArea.html#event:change).

 You might also want to know when the text area receives and loses focus: